mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/CANCapturing.md

 ##### 2. Verfication

-The Nissan Leaf CAN Bus uses 11-bit identifier which allows for up to 2048 different messages.
+The Nissan Leaf CAN Bus uses 11-bit identifier which allows for up to 2048 different messages (2^11 = 2048, which means CAN messages must have IDs that range from 0-2047).
 Each CAN frame can be up to 108 bits long due to acknowledgements, Cyclic Redundancy Check (CRC), Data bits, Start of Frame bit(s) (SOF), End of Frame bit(s), Control bits, and Remote Transmission Request bits (RTR).
-Therefore, the PC must be able to store up to 2048 * 108 bits = 221,184 bits = 27,648 bytes = 27.648 Kb.
+Therefore, the PC must be able to store at least 2048 * 108 bits = 221,184 bits = 27,648 bytes = 27.648 Kb to capture at least one of each type of CAN message.

 The target is to read the CAN messages at no less than 10 Hz which translates to a message every 0.1 s.
 The CAN transceiver on the arduino is able to read up to 1 Mbps which is 1 million bits per second.
 Each message of the Nissan Leaf is 108-bits